Daanish-Khan/seg4105_project/betting/README.md

 The winning pitch is the Questline feature!

-The details of the pitch can be found [here.](https://github.com/Daanish-Khan/seg4105_project/tree/main/pitches/questline)
+The updated details of the pitch can be found [here](../pitches/questline).

 # Updates to Winning Pitch

 - UI Overlay will be moved to top left instead of it living in the bottom left.
 - Quest View will be scrapped as it's not needed, as the user only needs to know the current task and next task (which is covered in the quest toolbar).
 - Instead of grouping quests by children relation, we group tasks into a questline by using the "parent" node as the root and any children can be shared between quests.
-- Instead of searching for new tasks to work on via "depth-first" search, we will use node typings to find "ready" nodes and choose based on whether or not they exist in the current quest.
+- Instead of searching for new tasks to work on via "depth-first" search, we will use node typings to find any "ready" node in the current quest.
+- Subgraphs are treated as one node when calculating percentages to avoid having to load all the subgraphs again

 # Discussion

 ## [Questline](https://github.com/Daanish-Khan/seg4105_project/tree/main/pitches/questline)

 - Questline is a solution to user "choice exhaustion" in larger graphs.
 Alot of "ready" tasks in a graph can overwhelm the user when they try and pick a task to work on, especially when other tasks rely on completion.
 	- The software will pick for you, and provide a gamification of the system in the form of quests.
-Each quest will be a seperate branch of the graph, allowing the user to systematically work up towards the goal without having to decide what to work on.
+Each quest will be a separate branch of the graph, allowing the user to systematically work up towards the goal without having to decide what to work on.

 ### Does the problem matter?

 - Large graphs in the Mikado Method can lead to clutter and be disorganized.
-Without some sort of guided task tracker for the user, the UI will become overwhelmind and give the user "choice exhaustion"
+Without some sort of guided task tracker for the user, the UI will become overwhelming and give the user "choice exhaustion"
 	- It was brought up to the client and he liked the idea, as he had dealt with large graphs before (on paper)

 - Multiple customers will use the feature as each graph will eventually grow in size as a project progresses or new requirements are added.
-We will advertise this feature in the software, and since we aim to make it intuitive as possible, we beleive that most people will use this feature
+We will advertise this feature in the software, and since we aim to make it intuitive as possible, we believe that most people will use this feature
 	- Except when working on small graphs, then the feature is not needed.
 		- People will not use it initially, but will eventually see the need for it.

+- Conclusion: The problem does matter to most customers.

 ### Is the appetite right?

-- Depending on some features for the questline system, 6 weeks may not be feasable.
+- Depending on some features for the questline system, 6 weeks may not be feasible.
 We needed to ask ourselves a couple questions regarding the questline system.

 - Should the questline look into subgraphs?
 	- Looking into subgraphs would require alot of database changes.
-It would also significantly slow down performance, as there is a possbility of the quest being infinitely large due to subgraphs not having a depth limit.
+It would also significantly slow down performance, as there is a possibility of the quest being infinitely large due to subgraphs not having a depth limit.
 It would also be too cluttered to defeat the purpose of quests if the quest itself is very large.

 - An explanation of the questline system was asked for.
 Daanish provided a drawing shown below, with each circle being designated as a quest.
 The goal node is special, and every branch not related to each other is a questline.

 <img src="questpartitions.png" alt="Quest Partitions" width=900/>

-- It was mentioned that implementation might be difficult if we have to detect which trees are seperate.
+- It was mentioned that implementation might be difficult if we have to detect which trees are separate.
 A new algorithm would have to be developed and that would take a significant amount of time.
 	- An alternative solution was suggested, where each primary node coming off of the goal node is considered the "parent" to a questline.
-Any children related to seperate questlines are shared and are processed seperately based on which quest is chosen.
+Any children related to separate questlines are shared and are processed separately based on which quest is chosen.
 		- This solution was chosen as it would be simpler to implement and we already have some of the business implemented.

 - How do we order tasks?